MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 ### Step 5: Administer the Rights Management service for your tenant account as needed
 As you begin to use the Azure Rights Management service, you might find Windows PowerShell useful to help script or automate administrative changes.
 For more information, see [Administering the Azure Rights Management service by using Windows PowerShell](../deploy-use/administer-powershell.md).

-## Deployment roadmap for an Office 365 subscription only
+## Deployment roadmap for data protection only

 ### Step 1: Confirm that you have a subscription that includes Azure Rights Management
 Use the subscription information from the marketing site to confirm that your subscription includes the functionality and features that you expect.
 Then, assign a license from this subscription to each user in your organization who will protect documents and emails by using the Azure Rights Management service.